Sunday, December 03, 2017

 I often lose things, especially my keys.
-My basketball team this year had several young ladies who have the same struggle.
-Last Tuesday, Roseline and her teammates were in my classroom first period as we were having a special chapel for our 8th graders and the gym was being set up.
+My basketball team five years ago had several young ladies with the same struggle.
+One day, Roseline and her teammates were in my classroom first period as we were having a special chapel for our 8th graders and the gym was being set up.
 After chapel, Roseline came into my room panicked because she could not find her phone.... but it was nowhere in sight.
 After school, she came back with a friend, convinced it must be in Room 258.
 Her friend called Roseline's cell ....and we heard a very very slight vibrating sound but we could not trace it.
 We kept trying and in five minutes, we found it in my storage cabinet, in a stack of tests that she had sorted for me at 7:45 AM!
 I'm not even that bad!
 This entry about my penchant for loss is from January 20, 2006.

 It was inevitable.
 For the millionth time, I locked my keys in the car when I got home last night.
 It wasn't late, around 7 pm, but I was tired and hungry and it had been a long day.
 I gave a spare key to a neighbor named Jeannette but she moved out months ago.
 I have extra keys in my apartment but my apartment key was on the same ring.
 I keep a key in my desk drawer at school but my keys to the building and my classroom were also locked in my Toyota.
 There are several fellow Westbury Christian School teachers who live in the same complex- that was my best option.
 I got no response knocking on the first two doors.
 I began looking for Josh Bontrager's apartment.
 I had been there once but our complex is like a maze and I was guessing.
 After one incorrect knocking, I located him.
 Josh kindly drove me to school, let me in the building and my classroom, and even was patient enough to make a stop at the Burger King drive-thru for me.
 All in all, it took about an hour.
 I survived with only a change of dinner plans but it was one of those frustrations we deal with on a daily basis.
 To make it worse, it was my fault and totally preventable.